apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

    523 Mon Sep 25 19:00:50 MDT 2006 META-INF/DISCLAIMER.txt
  11359 Mon Sep 25 19:00:50 MDT 2006 META-INF/LICENSE.txt
 ```
 This is simply a table of contents of the RAR file.
-There should only be one reason that this will fail - an incomplete download of the ActiveMQ Classic tarball or zip file.
+There should only be one reason that this will fail - an incomplete download of the ActiveMQ tarball or zip file.
 Beyond that, depending on the version you download, some of the library versions may be slightly different.

-Now go back to the JBoss installation and create a directory for ActiveMQ Classic in the JBoss deploy directory for the default JBoss context.
+Now go back to the JBoss installation and create a directory for ActiveMQ in the JBoss deploy directory for the default JBoss context.
 Below are the commands to achieve this task:
 ```
 $ mkdir /opt/jboss-4.0.4.GA/server/default/deploy/activemq-ra.rar
 $ cd /opt/jboss-4.0.4.GA/server/default/deploy/activemq-ra.rar
 $ pwd
 /opt/jboss-4.0.4.GA/server/default/deploy/activemq-ra.rar
 ```
-`_NOTE:_** The creation of a directory is not required but is the easiest way to set up the ActiveMQ Classic RAR when you're just getting started.
+`_NOTE:_** The creation of a directory is not required but is the easiest way to set up the ActiveMQ RAR when you're just getting started.
 This is due to the flexibility it affords during the development phase for the configuration to be changed very easily.
 The alternative is to JAR up the directory as a RAR file once the configuration is solid enough that it no longer needs to be changed.
 But leaving everything in a directory during development is the easiest path.

 Now expand the activemq-ra-4.0.2.rar into the current working directory:
 ```